Alex Cora: Los Angeles Dodgers

-Cora made his major league debut on June 7, 1998, with the Dodgers against the Seattle Mariners; his brother Joey Cora was Seattle's starting second baseman in the game.
+Cora made his major league debut on June 7, 1998, with the Los Angeles Dodgers against the Seattle Mariners; his brother Joey Cora was Seattle's starting second baseman in the game.
 Cora spent the next seven years in Los Angeles, appearing in a total of 684 games while batting .246 with 27 home runs and 173 RBI.
 During his time with the Dodgers, he played at second base and shortstop.
 During the 2000 and 2001 seasons, Cora mostly played shortstop as the Dodgers moved the aging Mark Grudzielanek to second base.
 With the emergence of César Izturis in 2002, and the trade of Grudzielanek to the Chicago Cubs in December of the same year, Cora spent the rest of his stint with the Dodgers as their primary second baseman.

 Cora played in one postseason series with the Dodgers, the 2004 NLDS, which the Dodgers lost to the St. Louis Cardinals.
 Cora was the Dodgers' second baseman in all four games, batting 2-for-15 (.133) during the series.

 He has the record for longest at-bat for a Dodger, where on May 12, 2004, against pitcher Matt Clement, he fouled off 18 pitches, then hit a home run.